EricZinda/Perplexity/Backlog.md

             - This can probably be done later since they will always fail anyway since the fact_check predication is dealing with instances and the group handlers will both fail

         - Regression: Example26_reset:the 4 large files are 20 mb -> a 4 file that is 20 megabyte are not large
             - was: There are less than 4 large 4 file that is 20 megabyte
+            - The problem is that formNotUnderstood and "real" errors are both tracked.
+                - when we report a lineage error we will get the best non-formNotUnderstood error instead of "formNotUnderstood"
+                - Thus we get a nice "not large" error even though really nothing was understood
+        - It seems like all the logic about returning true error if there is a formNotUnderstood can now go away since it is confusing
+            - because: we now simply stop processing if formNotUnderstood is encountered
+            - we can put assertions in there to make sure nobody is trying a real error after formNotUnderstood

         - Broke: Example25_reset: "which files are in a folder" so that it only returns one now
             - Also: which files are 20mb.
 Now only returns the first set